urunc-dev/urunc/docs/configuration.md

-`urunc` supports configuration through a TOML configuration file that allows you to customize various runtime behaviors including logging, timestamping, and hypervisor defaults.
+`urunc` supports configuration through a TOML configuration file that allows you to customize various runtime behaviors including logging, timestamping, and monitor defaults.
 This document explains how to configure `urunc` using the configuration file.

 ## Configuration File Location